guatzin818/www/Configuration.md

 ## Others

 ### Weight data
 LightGBM support weighted training.
-It use an additional file to store weight data, like the following:
+It uses an additional file to store weight data, like the following:

 ```
 1.0